 Borage Oil.
 Borage or Borago officinalis is a medicinal herb that has edible leaves and flowers.
 Borage seed oil is a fundamental source of GLA that is used for treating skin disorders such as eczema and neurodermatitis, relieving arthritis pain and symptoms of premenstrual syndrome.
 It has been proven to be helpful in reducing the risk of diabetes, heart disease and stroke attacks.

 Hemp Seed Oil.
 Hemp or Cannabis sativa is a plant that has been used since ancient times.
 The presence of GLA makes it very nutritious and useful for various therapeutic properties.
 It can be used to aid digestion, ease arthritis pain, boost immunity and provide menstrual support.
-You can have Thompson's Hemp Seeds which is a natural superfood that can be a regular addition in your diet.

 1. Skin Health.
 Omega-6 is packed with nutrients that can make your skin healthy.Can reduce acne and fine lines which can make your skin youthful and glowing.
 Moreover, it can also help in treating skin conditions like eczema.